TAX TIME TIPS

-Refunds should be rather bigger this year specially for those claiming the earned income credit and the child tax credit.
+Refunds should be rather large this year, especially for those claiming Earned Income Credit and the child tax credit.

 For most folks, this tax season will be "refund season," and their refunds should be bigger.
-Form most taxpayers with children, their refund is expected to be about 10% higher than last year.
+For most taxpayers with children, their refund is expected to be about 10% higher than last year.

-While it's true that the Tax Cuts and Jobs Act eliminated a number of employee-itemized expenses for taxpayers who typically claim these expenses, will pay a larger tax bill, they will be a smaller portion of all filers.
+While it's true that the Tax Cuts and Jobs Act eliminated a number of employee-itemized expenses for taxpayers who typically claim these expenses, they will pay a larger tax bill and will be a smaller portion of all filers.
 According to IRS data, only 30 percent of filers for 2016 claimed any itemized deductions on Schedule A. Over 103 million of the roughly 150 million returns filed claimed the standard deduction.

-Since the new tax law nearly doubled the standard deduction for 2018 -- to $12,000 for single filers and $24,000 for married couples -- more people will claim the standard deduction, and most should see a larger tax refund.
-Keep in mind that these changes are also eliminating the personal exemptions.
+Since the new tax law nearly doubled the standard deduction for 2018, $12,000 for single filers and $24,000 for married couples, more people will claim the standard deduction, and most should see a larger tax refund.
+Keep in mind that these changes are also eliminating personal exemptions.

 Another reason to file early is to get to the front of the queue of tax returns selected for additional review.
 This will affect the many returns that include claims for certain tax credits, which will take additional time for the IRS to process because they are subject to additional administrative oversight.